apache/james-project/src/site/markdown/server/manage-webadmin.md

  - 400: Forward structure or member is not valid
  - 400: Domain in the source is not managed by the DomainList
  - 404: Requested forward address does not match an existing user
+ - 409: The creation of the forward would lead to a loop and thus cannot be performed

 ### Removing a destination of a forward